Skip to main content

 You’ve described a classic case of “sundowning,” a common problem in dementia patients, characterized by lack of sleep and high levels of anxiety and delirium.
 As you have observed, his behavior impacts the safety and well-being of your mother as well as family caregivers trying to help.
 You are smart to get additional help at night.

 I’m very concerned about my 81-year old mother because she spends so much time at home alone, watching TV.
 Lately when I come by after work, she’s still in her nightgown.
 I can’t seem to interest her in anything.
 I’ve tried taking her to church for card games, to lectures at the local community center and I’ve even persuaded her to call a few friends for lunch.
 I know she enjoys herself when she finally does something but she won’t take any initiative herself.
 I have suggested she hire a companion to accompany her on errands or just take a walk together, but she flatly refuses.
+No matter how much we argue about this I don’t seem to be able to get her to come out of her shell.
+What can I do to help her get out more?
+Lisa S., Orlando, FL.

 What you are observing in your mother’s behavior - her apathy and overall lack of motivation - is something I hear often from family caregivers.
 Unfortunately it is a common scenario among seniors and it has many potential causes.